-Thanks to attorney Julie B. Ross, who recently gave an engaging webinar presentation titled How Far is too Far?
-Legal Issues & Best Practices for Worksite Nicotine Testing.
+Thanks to everyone who joined us for our webinar presentation, How Far is too Far?
+Legal Issues & Best Practices for Worksite Nicotine Testing, given by attorney Julie B. Ross on September 18 and 25.
 If you missed the presentation, you still have a chance to watch a recording of the webinar on our website.
 Watch the webinar recording.

 Here are some of the webinar's key takeaways: